 Enter the Sir Stamford at Circular Quay, where Bruce Glen will give an extraordinary magic show that will keep you at the edge of your seat.
 You won’t want to blink and miss anything!
 You can also get your fill of canapés and champagne whilst enjoying the show.

-So don your best smart casual or cocktail dress and experience this magical soirée!
+So put your best smart casual or cocktail dress and experience this magical soirée!

-Head over to Barrenjoey Head at Palm Beach and check out Barrenjoey Lighthouse, a heritage lighthouse built in 1881 and stands at 91 metres above sea level.
+Head over to Barrenjoey Head at Palm Beach and check out Barrenjoey Lighthouse, a heritage lighthouse built in 1881 that stands at 91 meters above sea level.
 The walk heading there is full of stunning seaside views and picturesque foliage.

 And yes—a walk is mandatory, as the nearest parking area is at Governor Phillip, but the scenic walk is part of the experience!
 You can even go for the more challenging route and choose to take the Smugglers track.